Why We Need to Question What We Think About SPFs

 The key to protecting your skin is to make sure your skin doesn't burn, building sun exposure up over days will help the melanin rise naturally in your skin which controls the reflection of the light.
-For the first few days of your holiday, apply Synergistic Body Oil, regularly onto damp skin (little and often) and stay in the sun for only very short periods of time (10 to 20 minutes), reapply after every swim after you’ve washed off the salt or chlorine.
+For the first few days of your holiday, apply Synergistic Body Oil, regularly onto damp skin (little and often) and stay in the sun for only very short periods of time (10 to 20 minutes), get regular shade and reapply after every swim after you’ve washed off the salt or chlorine.
 Listen to your skin, head out of the sun and cover up when your skin has had enough.
 Use Soothing Body Lotion at the end of the day over the top of oil to leave a matt finish and lock in the oil.

 If you can’t be parted from your usual SPF you can minimise the damage caused by applying Hydrating Facial Oil and Synergistic Body Oil before you apply your SPF

 Synergistic Body Oil - reduces the effects of UVA light